 Substitutions & Additions

-The ingredient list is flexible and can be easily adjusted to suit your preferences or whatever vegetables you have on hand.
+You can simply swap ingredients to suit your taste or whatever you have on hand.

 Tips & Tricks